SkylineCommunications/dataminer-docs/connector-help/connector_help/Snell Wilcox Sirius 850 Dual Frame.md

 ## Usage

-### Crosspoints and Matrix

-Crosspoints are indicated in the **Routed Source** column.
+**Sources** and **Destinations** are listed on separate pages of the same name.
+On the **Destinations** page, crosspoints are indicated in the **Routed Source** column.
 Since this is a numerical value, an additional column is available with the mapped name of that source.

-- This can be found in the **Destinations** table on the page with the same name.
-Additionally, crosspoints of the designated level are available in the **Matrix** view on a separate page as well.
+The Destinations table combines two hidden SNMP tables for each frame.
+Crosspoints of the designated level are also available in the **Matrix** view on a separate page.

-When multiple levels are configured in the device, you will only be able to set sources of the same level as the destination.
+Note: When multiple levels are configured in the device, you will only be able to set sources of the same level as the destination.

-The label tables will always be copied to the matrix labels.
-When a label is changed on the matrix element, this will not get reflected back and might get overridden later.

 From the **General** page, the following parameter groups or tables are available via page buttons:

 - **Default Parking Input:** Enables/disables the use of the default parking input.
-When enabled, whenever a crosspoint is disconnected, the output will be connected to the default parking input.
+When this is enabled, whenever a crosspoint is disconnected, the output will be connected to the default parking input.
 - **Serial Table** (COM button): Serial interfaces.
 - **Single Controller Table** (COM button): Managed controllers in case of a single controller.
 - **XPNT** (XPNT button): XPNT Main and Exp values.